 Before the earthquake, this area housed the Royal Ribeira Palace.
 However, after the earthquake, instead of rebuilding the palace, they built Praça do Comércio.
 A monument in the middle of the square is to King José I, who ruled between 1750 and 1777.

 From Praça do Comércio, we went back to see two squares built after the earthquake, at the other end of Rua Augusta.
 We arrived to Praça da Figueira.
 Before the earthquake, in the area where the square is today, there used to be a hospital.
 A monument in the square is to King João I de Portugal, who reigned between 1385 and 1433.
 Interestingly, the monument was originally in the middle of the square, but it was moved to the corner with Rua da Prata, so that it can be seen from Praça do Comércio.

 The next area of Lisbon that we visited was Alfama.
 It’s an old part of Lisbon that did not get very damaged in the 1755 earthquake.
-It’s an authentic part of the city, with many beautiful historical structures everywhere.
+It’s an authentic part of the city, with many beautiful historic structures everywhere.
 We first went to the São Jorge Castle.
-But, when we arrived there many tourists were waiting to enter that we decided to skip this castle and we went to Miradouro das Portas do Sol.
+But when we arrived there, many tourists were waiting to enter, so we decided to skip this castle and we went to Miradouro das Portas do Sol.
 It’s a point from where there are spectacular views of Lisbon.
 You can see the magnificent Monastery of São Vicente de Fora below.

 On the other side, there are beautiful views of the River Tagus.

 Unfortunately, I couldn’t really enjoy the magical side of this historical area of Lisbon.
 There were simply far too many tourists everywhere.
 Frankly speaking, it was becoming ridiculous.
 Just as an example, you can see a tram full of tourists in a photo below, going nowhere.
 Although, it’s probably a good sight-seeing tour.